The student-led "Paths of Protest" walking tour, December 2022

 • The potential audiences and impact of the proposed project

-All applicants will be notified whether their proposal has been funded by email by April 30, 2024.
+All applicants will be notified whether their proposal has been funded by email.
+We plan to notify applicants 4-6 weeks after the application deadline.

 Any grant funds that are unused by the end of the grant period must be returned to the IHP.

-The IHP will send award letters via email to those receiving grant funding, and in most cases that letter will include a funds transfer form that you will fill out and return to us.
-On the Dearborn campus, IHP Dearborn project staff are available to provide central support for grant administration.
-We plan to send funds to the recipient’s department or program in May 2024.
+The IHP will send award letters via email to those receiving grant funding, and in most cases that letter will include a funds transfer form that you will fill out with the help of a financial administrator from your department and program and then send back to us.
+Once we receive the form, we will transfer grant funds to your department and program.
+Note that, on the Dearborn campus, IHP project staff are available to provide central support for grant administration if needed.

 Library Resources